WhittakerWave/Confocal_Images/README.md

 - **R21 GM146127**

 ## Usage
-Researchers are encouraged to use these images in accordance with the terms specified in the preprint.
+Researchers are encouraged to use these images.
 If you use this dataset, please cite the preprint accordingly.

 ---